Introduction

 Wild Grass: Our Lives

-Experience the atmosphere and artistic range of the Yokohama Triennale through this showcase of exhibition highlights from recent editions.
+Experience the atmosphere and artistic range of the Yokohama Triennale through this showcase of exhibition highlights and curatorial insights from recent editions.

 Exhibition Venues